ZarrarAhmedKhan/Object_Detection_Structure/README.md

 So, run this file "run_eval".

-on Google Colab, first you give permission to bash file , like this
+On Google Colab, first you give permission to bash file , like this

 !chmod +x run_eval